d3sformal/threadfuzzer-net/README.md

-├─ TraceFileInspector/      (Used to inspect domain specific trace file format) ├─ TraceFileStats/          (Used to parse domain specific trace file format and produce stats) ├─ results/                 (Framework for running the profiler on benchmarks and collecting results) │  ├─ sct-benchmarks/         (SCTBenchmarks; has it's own README.md) │  ├─ test-projects/          (Test projects used during development) ├─ ThreadFuzzer.NET.sln     (Main solution file for compiling everything) ├─ README.md                (This file)
+├─ TraceFileInspector/      (Used to inspect domain specific trace file format) ├─ TraceFileStats/          (Used to parse domain specific trace file format and produce stats) ├─ results/                 (Framework for running the profiler on benchmarks and collecting results) │  ├─ sct-benchmarks/         (SCTBenchmarks; has its own README.md) │  ├─ test-projects/          (Test projects used during development) ├─ ThreadFuzzer.NET.sln     (Main solution file for compiling everything) ├─ README.md                (This file)
 ```

 ## Installation
 Currently, there is no system-wide installation.
-Provided solution file builds the the library into `./Release/ProfilerLib.dll` (or `./Debug/ProfilerLib.dll`).
-The step-by-step would be
+Provided solution file builds the library into `./Release/ProfilerLib.dll` (or `./Debug/ProfilerLib.dll`).
+The step-by-step process would be

 - Open `ThreadFuzzer.NET.sln`
 - Change configuration to `Release`, `x86` in menu
 - Build -> Build solution

 ## Running on sample program
-To allow CLR to attach the profiler to the application, several environmental variables needs to be set.
+To allow CLR to attach the profiler to the application, several environmental variables need to be set.
 The provided `run_profiler.bat` script does exactly that and can be invoked in the following way:

 ```
 ProfilerLib\run_profiler.bat Release\ProfilerLib.dll <path to configuration> <path to application executable>